 - Shortly after 1 p.m. - Dennis Lovelace wrote in his statement, "I told Brenda to go call 911.
 Brenda went back toward Dale's boat landing to call.
 I rode my jetski to a contruction site and told the workers to call 911 because there was a dead body.
 I then went back to where the body was. . . .
 I stayed on the scene until a police officer said I could leave."
 The construction worker's 911 call was placed at 1:07 p.m.
 Pierce rode her jet ski about ten minutes away to a construction site to call the police.
 She told the dispatcher at 1:09 p.m., "I'm a boater on the Catawba River.
 There's a car that's run off an embankment and there's a body laying—laying there.
 I don't know if they're alive or not."
 Note that if they had discovered the body immediately, as Lovelace claimed, there would have been around a 30-minute gap between discovering the body and placing the 911 call.
-Pierce's timeline is more logical.
+Pierce's timeline seems more logical.

 - Around 2:00 p.m. - Belmont Police Department officers were dispatched at 1:12 p.m. and Mount Holly Police Department officers at 1:20 p.m.
 A crime scene investigator from the Gaston County Police Department and rescue personnel from the fire department also arrived, though more time than usual was required for responders to locate the scene due to the difficulty of the terrain.
 Out of the four groups, Mount Holly Police eventually took responsibility for processing the scene.

 - Around 5:30 p.m. - Yarmolenko's death had already attracted local and national media attention by the time Carrboro Police notified the family.
 Yarmolenko's parents and brother lived in Carrboro despite their Chapel Hill mailing address, so Mount Holly Police requested Carroboro Police to make the notification.
 Yarmolenko's brother Pavel Yarmolenko told Dateline NBC that police arrived just as he and his parents were sitting down to eat dinner, "Somebody made an error.
 That's how we felt.
 We collapsed.
 I was shaking.
 I was on the floor."